My Son Is Depressed and Refuses Help: What Can I Do?

 Waiting might not cut it.
 In fact, it might make things worse.
 That’s where teenage depression treatment comes in.
 This could mean therapy.
 Sometimes medication.
 Often both.

 Feeling Stuck?
-Hillside Horizon Offers a Path Forward
+Hillside Horizon for Teens Offers a Path Forward

 If you’ve read this far, you might be thinking: “This sounds like my son.”
 You’re not imagining it.
 You’re not failing.
 You’re just in a situation no one prepared you for.
 And you don’t have to figure it out alone.

-My son is depressed and refuses help – that’s the exact scenario we’ve seen countless times at Hillside Horizon.
+My son is depressed and refuses help – that’s the exact scenario we’ve seen countless times at Hillside Horizon for Teens.
 Families like yours.
 Teens just like your son.

 We offer specialized support for helping a teenager with anxiety and depression, including: